 state_filename

-: Specifies a state file that is saved either when a user sends SIGINFO/SIGUSR1, or on halt if the -d option was passed to usim.sys_directory
+: Specifies a state file that is saved when usim exits, or either when a user sends SIGINFO/SIGUSR1, or on halt if the -d/-D option was passed to usim.sys_directory

 : Specifies a directory where all System sources live, by mapping the/tree